bloop-box/bloop-box-client/README.md

 ## Pre-requisites

 Before you can deploy the Bloop Box client you need to set up the Raspberry Pi of course, including audio and NFC.
-If you are using our reference design for the hardware, the steps to take are document in the [System setup section](#system-setup).
+If you are using our reference design for the hardware, the steps to take are documented in the [System setup section](#system-setup).

 ## Shared data